-Since intensive training requires continuous testing and monitoring, athletes often opt for periodic blood testing to check for deficiencies or other health markers.
+Since intensive training requires continuous testing and monitoring, many people who exercise regularly often opt for periodic blood testing to check for deficiencies or other health markers.
 These tests typically include ones for glucose concentration and fasting blood sugar.

-It can be one of the best ways for endurance athletes to track glucose levels continuously.
+It can be one of the best ways for anyone participating in an endurance sport to track glucose levels continuously.
 The device has only recently become popular among other populations, including those interested in endurance exercise and endurance sports.
-So, the research on CGM device use among athletes without type 1 diabetes is limited.
+So, the research on CGM device use among sports enthusiasts without type 1 diabetes is limited.

 Athletes with type 1 diabetes have used CGM technology for years to help plan training, nutrition and make more critical decisions like how much insulin they need.
 An athlete without type 1 diabetes may not need to make decisions about insulin, but they can still use this device to help them gain important information about their training and fueling strategies.

 Why is Continuous Glucose Monitoring Effective for Sports Enthusiasts?